Do You Need a Wedding Planner for Your Small Wedding?

 - A bad planner

-We do not recommend using a full-service wedding planner.
+However, we do not recommend using a full-service wedding planner.
 As mentioned above, they are much more costly, and they are much more useful for larger, more elaborate weddings.
-If you intend to keep things simple or have a clear idea of what you may want your wedding to look like, a wedding planner will be over-kill, and you can do a lot without their assistance.
+Thus, if you intend to keep things simple or have a clear idea of what you may want your wedding to look like, a wedding planner will be over-kill, and you can do a lot without their assistance.

 The Wedding Designer